pitkley/aws-search-extension/README.md

 * `a::e::instance`

-    Fuzzy-searches the AWS CloudFormation documentation for matching resources, in this case `AWS::EC2::Instance` should be the top match.
+    Fuzzy-searches the combined AWS CloudFormation and AWS SAM documentation for matching resources, in this case `AWS::EC2::Instance` should be the top match.

     ![Example suggestions for query `a::e::instance`](docs/cfn-aeinstance.png)

 * `:findinmap`

-    Fuzzy-searches the AWS CloudFormation documentation for the matching documentation for `Fn::FindInMap`.
+    Fuzzy-searches the combined AWS CloudFormation and AWS SAM documentation for the matching documentation for `Fn::FindInMap`.

     ![Example suggestions for query `findinmap`](docs/cfn-findinmap.png)

+* `a::serverless:function`

+    Fuzzy-searches the combined AWS CloudFormation and AWS SAM documentation for the matching documentation for `AWS::Serverless::Function`.

 ## FAQ